tibalbi/Social-Batteries-Introverts-vs.-Extroverts/README.md

 ### Sub-questions

-* Which behavioral variables show the clearest difference between introverts and extroverts?
+* Which social behaviors most strongly distinguish introverts from extroverts?
-* Do introverts spend more time alone than extroverts?
+* Do introverts spend more time alone?
-* Are extroverts more active in offline social activities, such as social events and going outside?
+* Do extroverts attend more social events?
-* Is digital engagement, measured through post frequency, also higher among extroverts?
-* What limitations should be considered before interpreting these patterns?
+* Which behavior shows the largest difference?

 ## Dataset